 How to Grow Camassia

-Camassia is a lovely spring flowering bulb in shades of soft blue and white and can be mistaken for bluebells.
-Flowering in April and May, Camassia has large spikes of flowers in blue, purple or white.
+Camassia can flower anything from April, May and into early June, Camassia has large spikes of flowers in blue, purple or white.
 Commonly offered for sale are C. cusickii, quamash, (center image,) and Leichtlinii, (right image.) all of which are available from Crocus via this affiliate link.
-From a distance, when planted on mass, they can be mistaken for Bluebells, see the image above left.
-The flowers bloom from the base upwards.
+From a distance, when planted on mass, they can be mistaken for Bluebells,as shown in the image.
 These images were all taken at RHS Harlow Carr.

-The leaves are slow to die down, similar to Alliums, and do not look ideal, especially after the flowers have faded.
-Bearing in mind the flowering time in late April/ May good planting companions are the early flowering Alliums, early flowering Geraniums and Aquilegia.
-To mask the faded leaves as they die back, Hosta would also be a good companion plant suitable, and many varieties are suitable for planting partial shade and moist conditions.
+Bearing in mind the flowering time in late April/ May, good planting companions are the early flowering Alliums, early flowering Geraniums and Aquilegia.
+To mask the faded leaves as they die back, Hosta would also be a good companion plant suitable choosing a variety which is for partial shade and moist conditions.
+Camassia also looks good combined with daffodils, again selecting a later flowering variety.

 Camassia is a less invasive alternative to Bluebells.